Kole Calhoun Player Props: Guardians vs. Rays

 |SB

-- The Rays pitching staff ranked 12th in the league last season with a collective 8.7 strikeouts per nine innings.
+- The Rays pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The righty last pitched on Saturday against the Detroit Tigers, when he went 4 1/3 innings, allowing three earned runs while giving up nine hits.
+- The right-hander last appeared in relief on Wednesday, when he threw two scoreless innings against the St. Louis Cardinals without surrendering a hit.

-- The 28-year-old has amassed a 2.55 ERA and 6.9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .222 to opposing hitters.
+- In 21 games this season, the 32-year-old has a 1.15 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .180 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.